kubernetes/autoscaler/vertical-pod-autoscaler/enhancements/8905-native-sidecar-support/README.md

 ### Recommendations

 The Recommender component identifies native sidecar containers by examining init containers with `restartPolicy: Always` in the [`SpecClient`](https://github.com/kubernetes/autoscaler/blob/d9d867a15e96dc50573c59e071f84df5491c03db/vertical-pod-autoscaler/pkg/recommender/input/spec/spec_client.go#L53-L56).
-These containers are assigned the `ContainerTypeInitSidecar` type.
+These containers are assigned the `ContainerTypeNativeSidecar` type.

 When the `NativeSidecar` feature gate is enabled, the `ClusterFeeder` processes native sidecars similarly to standard containers:
 - Resource usage samples are collected and aggregated for recommendations